 (4) Violation of this Section shall be considered a Class A violation as defined by Oregon Revised Statutes.

-(D) Fee schedule.
+(D) Fee schedule

 (1) For dog ordinance fees, see the approved fee schedule form.

 (2) The Code Enforcement may provide for lesser fees or fines to promote the adoption of abandoned dogs; to promote the earlier registration and licensing of dogs; and to allow for special promotions by non-profit civic groups.